ceausuveronica/ceausuveronica.github.io/README.md

-# HTML Media
+# Imagine_Robotică
 ---
 _

 The project contains the following files:

-1. README PROIECT MEDIA.md` is the file you're reading.
-You should be reading it on GitHub.
+1. IMAGINE.CPP` is the file Calculates and displays a histogram of a matrix set and displays an image
 2. 2.JPG is the the picture file they use.
-3.   media.html` media.html is the executable file
+3.   pahar_vero_scad is an openscad application that displays multiple objects: a glass, 10 cylinders and a message
-4.    media.js is the javascript file
-When we launch the application on our mobile phone, it will show us:
+4.    senzor_temperatură.ino is an arduino application that contains a temperature sensor that displays the temperature When we launch the application on our mobile phone, it will show us:

 - On the top of the clock with the exact time